omnetpp/omnetpp/doc/src/installguide/ch-generic-unix.rst

    visualization capabilities, you can disable them in the *configure.user* file, too.

 The following packages are strongly recommended, because their absence results in severe feature loss:

-OpenJDK, version 11.0 or later
-   The Java runtime is required to run the Eclipse-based Simulation IDE.
-Other implementations, for example Kaffe, have been found to have problems running the IDE.
-You do not need this package if you do not plan to use the Simulation IDE.

 Qt 5.9 or later
    Required by the Qtenv simulation runtime environment.
 You need the *devel* packages that include header files as